St John & St Mark Church Bury

 To know, grow and show the love of God

-One commentator described today’s Gospel in Mark as “Jesus with his compassion down”.
-Perhaps we might call it: “Small crumbs of comfort”.
+One commentator describes it as: “Jesus with his compassion down”.
+Another: “Beware the dog”.
+Perhaps we call it: “Small crumbs of comfort”.

 Please enter your email address to receive notifications of new posts by email

 Enter your email address to subscribe to this website and receive notifications of new posts by email.